mjacobusvg/practice-lab/COMPLIANCE-INTEGRATION.md

   Update in the same commit when a tool gains, loses, or changes a model.
 - Per-tool QA checklists (e.g. qa-termination-test.md) with a pointer comment in the tool's HTML.

----

-## 9. Token-based patient-facing PHI lifecycle (Assessment Suite)

-The Assessment Suite is the canonical pattern for a tool that collects PHI from a NON-member patient via a tokenized link, scores it server-side, returns results to the provider, and auto-deletes the PHI on a fixed clock.
-Build future patient-facing collectors (intake forms, outcome-measure trackers) to this shape.

-Surfaces and files:
-- `pm-assessment-suite.html` — provider tool, PHI-gated (Section 1), default gate.
-- `assessment.html` — PUBLIC patient form, token-gated only (Section 1 exception).
-- `assessment-instruments.js` — shared server-side instrument defs + scoring.
-- `assessment-create.js` — provider creates a tokenized assessment.
-- `assessment-fetch.js` — public; patient form loads instrument render-defs by token.
-- `assessment-submit.js` — public; scores, stores result, records consent.
-- `assessment-list.js` — provider dashboard list.
-- `assessment-retrieve.js` — provider pulls the scored report; also `expire` action.

-Decisions baked in (do not re-derive):

-- IDENTITY.
-Patients are not members.
-The per-assessment unguessable token is the only credential to the patient form.
-Single-use (consumed on submit), 14-day completion TTL (`expires_at`).
-- PATIENT NAME IS STORED, as PHI. `assessments.patient_name` holds the real name so the provider can identify the returned result across devices.
-It is handled as PHI: RLS on, service-key only, retrieval restricted to the creating provider by `provider_email` match, and nulled by the purge.
-There is deliberately NO "use initials / local-label" hybrid — that was rejected as clinician-hostile;
-  the storage risk is accepted because the dashboard's whole purpose is to tell the clinician which patient each result belongs to.
-- NO PATIENT-FACING SCORES.
-The patient form shows only a neutral submission confirmation plus 988 crisis language.
-All scores, bands, and interpretation go ONLY to the provider via `assessment-retrieve.js`.
-- SCORING IS SERVER-SIDE AND ISOLATED.
-All item text, scoring, severity bands, and chart language live in `assessment-instruments.js`.
-The patient form receives only render-defs (item text + options) via `getRenderDef`; scoring logic never reaches the client.
-- SUICIDE INSTRUMENTS EXCLUDED FROM PATIENT-SEND.
-C-SSRS and ASQ are NOT in the patient-send allowlist (`PATIENT_SEND_IDS` in assessment-instruments.js) and are re-validated server-side in assessment-create.js.
-They remain clinician- administered in pm-crisis-safety-plan.html.
-PHQ-9 item 9 and EPDS item 10 endorsement raise a provider-facing risk flag on retrieval AND surface inline crisis language on the patient form.
-MSI-BPD item 2 (self-harm/attempt history) also flags for provider review.
-- RETENTION: uniform 30 days from `completed_at`, regardless of retrieval.
-  Retrieval stamps `retrieved_at` but does NOT change the clock.
-The purge (`purge_assessment_phi()`) deletes the `assessment_results` row and nulls `patient_name`, setting `purged_at`; the `assessments` row and its `deidentified_meta` (instrument ids, totals, bands, flag types, timestamps — no identifiers, no item-level responses) persist for longitudinal/QA signal.
-This is a STORED-PHI tool by the Section 0 classification, turned on deliberately with the retention safeguard actually running (below).
-- SCHEDULING IS LIVE.
-The purge is scheduled via pg_cron: extension `pg_cron` enabled on the project, job `purge-assessment-phi` runs daily at 03:00 UTC (`select cron.schedule('purge-assessment-phi','0 3 * * *','select public.purge_assessment_phi()')`).
-Verify with `select * from cron.job`.
-If the project is ever restored/migrated, re-confirm the extension and job survive, the retention claim depends on this job existing.
-- SEND.
-The provider report reuses `openSendModal` (Section 3); email delivery of the patient LINK reuses `send-document`.
-No new SES logic.
-- SMS: OFF, consistent with Section 3.
-Patient link goes by copy or email only.
-- NOT AN AI TOOL.
-Scoring is deterministic; no model is called.
-Recorded as a no-model tool in MODEL-REGISTRY.md.